MockingbirdME/game_md/magic/arcane_powers.md

     * (1+) - the spell/effect continues for X rounds, plus one round per additional success spent.
 When this spell would expire the caster may suffer one stamina point and one penalty die to all actions this round to keep it going for one round.
 * Duplicate Effect - spell/effect, free for all mages, all mages
     * (+) - cast this spell/effect an additional time for each success spent.
 Spells that require a skill check to target or need to be thrown still require separate skill checks and actions, spells that do not require a skill check to target can not select the same target more than once.
-* Energize - short, lighting, all mages
+* Energize - short, healing or lighting, all mages
     * (x) - target character regains X stamina per success spent, the character then suffers one fatigue plus one for every three additional successes spent on this power.
-* Enhance Range - spell/effect, space, all mages
+* Enhance Spell's Range, basic - spell/effect, free for all mages, all mages
-    * (x) - for each success choose close range, range increment, or max range to increase that statistic by its base value.
+    * (1+) - for each success choose close range, range increment, or max range to increase that statistic by its base value.
+* Enhance Spell's Range, true - spell/effect, space, all mages
+    * (1+) - multiply the spell's close range, range increment, and max range each by X+1.
+Each additional success spent in this power doubles either the spell's close range, range increment, or max range.
+* Enhance Weapon's Range - touch, space, all mages
+    * (1+) - target ranged weapon or piece of ammunition has it's close range, range increment, and max range increased by 10X% for it's next attack within X rounds.
+One success can be spent to have this affect all attacks made with that weapon for X rounds, affect X weapons or pieces of ammunition, additional successes may also be spent to increase X by 1 for all parts of this power's effect.
 * Enhance Metal - touch, metal, house of smiths
     * Maintenance (3) - Target metal item, weapon, or piece/suit of armor is shinned, sharpened, buffed, and oiled removing any negative effects it was suffering due to wear or age.
     * Improve (3+) - Target metal weapon or armor gains +1 to its damage, Armor Piercing Value, Armor Value, or Body Value.
 Each additional 3 success can increase one of these stats by an additional one.
 No weapon or piece/suit of armor may have the total value of all increases from this power exceed X-1 for non steel metals, X for Steel, X+1 for Askelonian Steel, and twice X for True Steel.